 Requirements for International Students

 International students are frequently interested in gaining practical work experience before they graduate but there are many regulations and requirements that need to be met before considering an internship or co-op.
 Curricular Practical Training (CPT) allows an international student to work in a job that is an integral part of an established curriculum for which academic credit is awarded.
 The employment must be an important component of the student's academic program.
-For specific information on regulations for international students please contact the Office of International Student and Scholar Services located in Room 335, Florida Tech Commons or call 321-674-8053.
+For specific information on regulations for international students please contact the Office of International Student and Scholar Services located in Room 335, Harris Commons or call 321-674-8053.

 For more information about working in the United States, working eligiblity, and employment issues click here.